gamingwithaflo/webtech/README.md

 | `watch-sass` | watch sass and reload on changes |
 | `watch-ts` | watch ts and reload on changes |

+**Environment variables**

-Use env file to set custom properties when needed
+Copy and rename .env.example to .env and set environment variables when needed
 - default port 8080

 ## Motivation